sideprotocol/testnet/shambhala/validator&fullnode/1 - install.md

    3. Storage: 500 GB
    4. Network: 1 Gbps

+## Operating System
+The choice of operating system for your node is entirely based on your personal preference.
+You can compile the `sided` daemon on a wide range of modern Linux distributions and recent versions of macOS.
+> The tutorial assumes that you are utilizing an Ubuntu LTS release.
+If you have opted for a different operating system, you will need to adjust the commands accordingly to align with your chosen OS.

 ## Prerequisites
 Golang v1.20 ([go releases and instructions](https://go.dev/dl/)).

-## Build and run
+## Build `sided` from source
-1. Make sure you have the required golang version
+1. Ensure that you have the necessary version of Golang installed.
 ```
 go version
 ```
-The output should comply with the golang version mentioned in the Prerequisites section.
+The output must align with the Golang version specified in the Prerequisites section.

- 2. Clone source code from the repository and cd into it
+ 2. Clone the source code from the repository and navigate to the cloned directory using the `cd` command.

 ```
 git clone -b dev https://github.com/sideprotocol/sidechain.git
 cd sidechain
 ```
- 3. Build a sidechain node binary
+ 3. Compile the `sided` binary.

 ```
 make install
 ```
-The command above will build a sidechain binary and store it under your $GOBIN directory.
-If you have it in your $PATH, sidechain binary should be available for execution:
+The provided command will compile the `sided` binary and save it in your $GOBIN directory.
+If $GOBIN is included in your $PATH, you should be able to execute the `sided` binary.

 ```
 sided version
 1.0.4-rc1
 ```

-If you have problems with PATH-related stuff, please refer to the go releases and instructions link in the prerequisites section.
+If you encounter any issues related to PATH settings, please consult the provided Go releases and instructions link mentioned in the prerequisites section.